mixvd/helix-plugins/README.md

 A real-time chat translation using MyMemory API.
 Auto-detects language and translates.

 > [!NOTE]
-> You need this module in order to make the Translation system plugin to work:
+> You need this module in order to make the Translation system plugin work:
 > [CHTTP Module](https://github.com/timschumi/gmod-chttp)

 ---